MatejKrivec/AUCTIONBAY_frontend/README.md

 ###

 <p align="left">AuctionBay is a dynamic full-stack auction web application designed to facilitate the creation and management of auction events.
-Users can easily create and participate in auctions, with a seamless bidding process and comprehensive event management features.</p>
+Users can easily create and participate in auctions, with a seamless bidding process and comprehensive event management features.
+Registered users can initiate auctions by uploading images and providing details such as event titles, descriptions, starting prices, and auction durations.
+The highest bid at the auction's end wins the item.
+Sellers can oversee their auction events and view bid histories.</p>

 ###